saoirse-defi/CI-MS4-Farm2Table/README.md

 9. Login to heroku CLI using "heroku login"
 10. Create a unique name for your Web app, write "heroku create hashboard"
 11. Push your code from local to the heroku remote using "git push heroku master"

+#### AWS S3 Bucket

+1. Create an account with AWS [here](https://www.aws.amazon.com)
+2. Navigate to the S3 bucket console using the search bar
+3. Create an S3 bucket using thoughtful naming conventions
+4. Navigate to the IAM (Identity & Access Management) console in order to create a user group
+5. Create a user policy for this group outlining the permission allowed
+6. Create and attach a user to this user group
+7. Design a bucket policy containing the access required and attach it to the bucket
+8. In 'My Security Credentials' you will find the AWS access keys & secrets
+9. Add AWS access key and secret to Heroku config variables

+#### Postgres Database (Heroku)

+Once your application is deployed on Heroku:

+1. Within the Heroku dashboard in the resources tab, search for Postgres
+2. Once it appears, click on Heroku Postgres & select the 'Hobby - Free' tier
+3. Once created, find the 'database credentials' within the settings tab of the Postgres console
+4. Add the DATABASE_URL & SECRET_KEY TO Heroku config variables
+5. From within your IDE terminal, sign into to Heroku and make sure your database is up to date.
+6. You can now type the command "heroku run python3 manage.py migrate"
+7. Within your settings.py file use database_dj_url to extract the Database URL from heroku

 #### How to create a MongoDB database